 - Do their due diligence on agents, particularly if they approach the school 'out of the blue' - Do their due diligence on the family.
-Try and engage with prospective parents as much as possible, even if language is an issue - Watch out for any attempts to circumvent the usual admissions requirements - Check that a suitable education guardian is being appointed, and (if a day pupil) that the living arrangements are appropriate.
+Are their jobs and backgrounds consistent with them being able to afford the fees?
+Try and engage with prospective parents as much as possible, even if language is an issue - Watch out for any attempts to circumvent the usual admissions requirements - Check that a suitable education guardian is being appointed, and (if a day pupil) that the living arrangements are appropriate - Liaise with the Trust Office Immigration Compliance Manager to ensure that all aspects of immigration compliance are followed